fahim-foysal-097/wallpapers/README.md

 ## Note

 > **Disclaimer:** None of the wallpapers included are owned by me.
 They are collected from other sites.
+I have no way of knowing if there is a copyright on these images.
+If you find any of the image hosted here is yours and of limited use, please let me know and i will remove it.

 Enjoy your wallpapers!